Mithril v2.2.8

 Argument Type Required Description

-streams... splat of Streams No Splat of zero or more streams that correspond to the streams passed to stream.lift
+streams... splat of Streams No Splat of zero or more values that correspond to the values of the streams passed to stream.lift

 returns any Returns a computed value